 The majority of the people are ethnically Romanian, but there’s a sizable Hungarian and Roma population as well.
 Especially the Romani people, an ethnic minority originating from northwestern India and historically serving as slaves in Romania, undergo plenty of discrimination both in Romania and throughout Europe, thus leaving them segregated and socially vulnerable.

 As “poor college students” without driver licenses, we relied heavily on public transport.
 Luckily, Romania has an excellent public transport system both within cities as throughout the country.
 Thus commuting through the city felt as easy as at home.
 Unfortunately, due to time issues, we had to cut several important destinations (such as Sighisoara) out of our trip.

-We arrived in Bucharest’s Otopeni airport on the 18th of september and after a brief stroll through town headed to Gara de Nord train station for a train to Sinaia.
-As a west-european citizen, the contrasts were a bit surprising.
-Balkan and Latin architectural influences contradict strongly with the tight, functional soviet designs,3 and even the more touristic accessable historical center underwent heavy decay and is now mostly covered in graffiti.
+We arrived in Bucharest’s Otopeni airport on the 18th of September and after a brief stroll through town headed to Gara de Nord train station for a train to Sinaia.
+As a west-European citizen, the contrasts were a bit surprising.
+Balkan and Latin architectural influences contradict strongly with the tight, functional soviet designs,3 and even the more touristic accessible historical center underwent heavy decay and is now mostly covered in graffiti.